davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ## Intro

-Nuxt 3 introduces a new paradigm called "Layers" that the docs describe as [a powerful system that allows you to extend the default files, configs, and much more](https://nuxt.com/docs/getting-started/layers).
+Nuxt 3 introduces a new paradigm called "Layers" that the docs describe as "[a powerful system that allows you to extend the default files, configs, and much more](https://nuxt.com/docs/getting-started/layers)".
 Whilst this explanation is _technically_ accurate, the emphasis on "extending defaults" overlooks another perhaps more impactful use case – that of logically reorganising your application.

 To get you up-to-speed on the concepts, I'll begin with some theory: